Sasaki Tōichi: Early career and travels across China (1911–1921)

 In March 1911, the 5th Division was deployed to Manchuria, and this was the first time Sasaki set foot in a foreign country.
 Sasaki failed to gain admission to the Army War College in December of that year, after the outbreak of the Xinhai Revolution that overthrew the Qing dynasty.
 He decided instead to remain in Manchuria to learn Mongolian and Chinese.
 Accordingly, he transferred to the Manchuria Independent Garrison Unit, which was charged with guarding the South Manchuria Railway.
 In February 1912, with a wave of anti-Manchu sentiment sweeping China, Sasaki's battalion was ordered to protect warehouses in Tieling.
 Sasaki wrote in his Autobiography of a Soldier that he received praise for his orchestration of negotiations with revolutionaries in the area, whereby he arranged for their transit through Tieling without conflict.

 Following this incident, Sasaki's interest in China only continued to grow.
 Having received advice that he would need to graduate the Army War College if he wanted to become a China specialist for the military, Sasaki took the entrance test again in 1914, gaining admission.
-Upon entrance to the college, Sasaki's performance in subjects unrelated to Chinese studies, in which he had little interest, was so poor that he was danger of dropping out.
+Upon entrance to the college, Sasaki's performance in subjects unrelated to Chinese studies, in which he had little interest, was so poor that he was in danger of dropping out.
 Despite this, he successfully completed his course and graduated from the college in November 1917.

 In July 1918, he returned to China when he was assigned to the defence force of Japanese-occupied Qingdao in Shandong Province.
 While in Qingdao, Sasaki was given responsibility for topographical surveys of China.
 He researched Chinese maps, and went on expeditions to verify topographical features.
 He travelled to Nanjing and Hankou (part of what is now Wuhan), and planned to visit Henan Province, but contracted the Spanish flu mid-journey and was forced to call off the expedition to convalesce.
 The following year, he resumed his expeditions, travelling across China on foot to document its topographical features.
 During this time, he became deeply acquainted with the land, and with the lives of the everyday Chinese.